-The flu is a highly communicable and prevalent condition brought about by the influenza virus.
-An individual can acquire the flu at any time of the year.
-Individuals of all ages can acquire the flu, but the elderly, children and those who have weakened immune systems are at high risk and likely to develop serious complications.
+The flu is a highly communicable and prevalent condition due to the influenza virus.
+Over all, an individual can acquire this condition at any time of the year.
+Individuals of all ages can acquire the the condition, but consequently, the elderly, children and those who have weakened immune systems are at high risk while likely to develop serious complications.

 What are the causes?

-There are various strains of the flu virus and often mutate.
-The flu is highly contagious and easily spreads.
+There are various strains of the virus and often mutate.
+Also, the condition is highly contagious and easily spreads.
 It spreads via coughing and sneezing as well as personal contact, saliva and touching contaminated surfaces.

 What to expect with the flu?

-The flu generally lasts between 4-5 days, but the symptoms can last from anywhere from 2-7 days.
+The condition generally lasts between 4-5 days, but the symptoms can last from anywhere from 2-7 days.

-Some of the symptoms of the flu strikingly resemble common cold which includes:
+Furthermore, some or almost all the symptoms strikingly resemble common cold which includes:

 - Stuffed or runny nose